geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 the Agile Manifesto at it.
 But let's think about it.
 The Spotify "skateboard" was built around specific commitments in the realm of low-latency music streaming.
 Later increments were built on top of those commitments, not independently from them.
 Same for the other examples.
-A skateboard doesn't share the foundational principles with a car, whereas a vertical slice does.

 One principle that I strongly believe is that successful development needs clear constraints.
 Just think of practical reasons like hiring decisions, funding rounds,